nickbrandt/GitLab/doc/user/application_security/vulnerabilities/index.md

 First, navigate to the **Vulnerability List** found under your project's **Security** tab.

-This list is very similar to the current [Security Dashboard](../security_dashboard/index.md) and will eventually replace it.
+This list is very similar to the one on the current [Security Dashboard](../security_dashboard/index.md) and will eventually replace it.
 There are a few key differences however.

 1. You can not interract with vulnerabilities on the list view.